-As we will see later, compilers usually store an int variable in one word.
+As mentioned, compilers usually store an int variable in one word.
 So, Z will occupy Bytes 240, 241, 242 and 243.
 So far, all of this holds independent of whether the machine is big- or little-endian.
 But the endian-ness will affect which bytes of Z are stored in those four addresses.